 During residency, I wished there was a quick way for me to keep up with current literature in the midst of the insane schedule that existed prior to the 80-hour work week rules.
 But I couldn't find one.
 After residency I joined the faculty at Vanderbilt and, on a whim, put together a resident lecture on the top trauma articles of 2007.
 It seemed to be well received by the residents.
 One of them asked if I could do this for all the major subject areas in EM.
 Inspired by her desire to learn more, this concept blossomed into a website, blog, and podcast called Keeping Up and a companion mobile app, Upshot.
 The focus of that venture was to highlight current EM articles in summary format and provide critique and commentary.
 But to search 50 journals, come up with the ten best each week, do a comprehensive analysis of the article in a concise format, keep up with 10 emergency physician authors, record the audio, edit written and audio material, and manage the website was not family friendly!
 To top it off, in 2013 the site got hacked by Iranians...no I am not joking.
 Keeping Up effectively ended at that point.

-I tried to find another niche, like research.
-But it was too tedious for me.
+I tried to find another niche, like research, but it wasn't a good fit for me.
 I really missed the creative side of managing the website and the way Keeping Up forced me to stay current.
 Finally, I had an idea one day while jogging to make lists of the best articles on various subjects in EM.
 Thus, this project was born.
 It started as a way to provide a repository of landmark articles and important published guidelines in various topic areas relevant to EM.
 That's why I originally called it EM Topics.
 But I realized that there were so many important current articles, that it had to be more than just be a site that housed classic EM articles.
 So I started summarizing long lists of current articles in an ultra-brief way.
 Even with that, it was still too much to digest.
 Plus no one wanted to read it.
 Who could blame them?
 So I had the idea to send one article a day with a very terse summary plus the abstract by email.
 The concept of spoon-feeding Emergency Medicine was born.
 I started by sending it to our EM residents.
 The feedback was encouraging!
 So I emailed some of the former Keeping Up subscribers.
 And they signed up, liked it too, and told their friends.
 So that's what EM Topics now is - a growing community of busy people who provide emergency care and want a quick way to learn a little more each day to take better care of their patients.
-I am trying to keep it simple and avoid mission creep at all costs.
-That way I can keep working on it little by little, steadily adding content while maintaining family life and keeping my full-time "real job" in the ED.
+I am trying to keep it simple and stay on mission - simple, spoon-fed EM literature summaries.
+That way it's sustainable and I can maintain family life and my full-time "real job" in the ED.
 Here is what you will find on EM Topics:

 - A curated list of current EM articles from the past month with a brief short-attention-span summary